-- (1) The land is leased for a period of 49 years and is subject to renewal.
+- (1) The ILA lease agreements are standard agreements covering substantial portions of the land of Israel.
+The standard agreements call for a Lease Period of 49 years, with an option for one additional Lease Period (i.e., total of 98 years).
 This amount was prepaid.
 See Note 2.j. - (2) See Note 10. - (3) Under Israeli law, the Company and its Israeli subsidiaries are required to make severance or pension payments to dismissed employees and to employees terminating employment under certain other circumstances.
 Deposits are made with a pension fund or other insurance plans to secure pension and severance rights for the employees in Israel.
 These amounts represent the balance of the deposits in those funds (including profits) that will be used to cover the Company's severance obligations.
 See Note 12.b.

 The Company's non-Israeli subsidiaries maintain defined contribution retirement savings plans covering substantially all of their employees.
 Under the plans, contributions are based on specific percentages of pay and are subject to statutory limits.
-The subsidiaries' matching contribution to the plan was approximately \$987, \$233, \$861 and \$839 for the year ended March 31, 2013, the three months ended March 31, 2012, and the years ended December 31, 2011 and 2010, respectively.
+The subsidiaries' matching contribution to the plan was \$1,075, \$987, \$233 and \$861 for the years ended March 31, 2014 and 2013, the three months ended March 31, 2012, and the year ended December 31, 2011, respectively.